 - It provides donors with an extra level of assurance that their gifts will be used in accordance with their wishes.

 - Gifts made to the Foundation on behalf of ISU provide program enhancement rather than replacement of state support.

 - The Foundation ensures donor privacy when requested, as well as the confidentiality of donor information.

 Like many university foundations and charitable organizations, the ISU Foundation requires funding to support its efforts to continue to secure the private gifts which support the mission of Idaho State University.
 As mandated by the Idaho State Board of Education, the ISU Foundation must fund its own operating costs.
-This is achieved by assessing a small fee to gifts, 3% for gifts of $25,000 or more, and 5% for gifts under $25,000.
+This is achieved by assessing a small fee to gifts of 4% for all gifts including gifts to student organizations.
 We are pleased to be counted among university foundations which assess the lowest gift fee, noting that such fees range from 5%-18% at peer institutions across the country.

 As mandated by the Idaho State Board of Education, the ISU Foundation must fund its own operating costs.
-This is achieved by assessing a small fee to gifts, 3% for gifts of $25,000 or more, and 5% for gifts under $25,000.
+This is achieved by assessing a small fee of 4% gifts it receives.
 We are pleased to be counted among university foundations which assess the lowest gift fee, noting that such fees range from 5%-18% at peer institutions across the country.

 The Idaho State University Foundation is accountable to its Board of Directors and must adhere to a variety of federal and state regulations and laws.